Asian stocks higher as US-China tensions rise

 Some weak data on the U.S. economy has added to suggestions the peak in inflation has passed but also indicates the risk of a recession is increasing.

-In energy markets, benchmark U.S. crude shed 22 cents to $94.20 per barrel in electronic trading on the Ne York mercantile Exchange.
+In energy markets, benchmark U.S. crude shed 37 cents to $94.05 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 53 cents the previous day to $94.42.
-Brent crude lost 30 cents to $100.24 per barrel in London.
+Brent crude lost 45 cents to $100.09 per barrel in London.
 It rose 51 cents the previous session to $100.54 a barrel.

 Credit: Kin Cheung